replicatedhq/troubleshoot.sh/content/reference/collectors/pod-logs.md

 **name**: Name will be used to create a folder in the support bundle where logs will be saved.
 Name can contain slashes to create a path in the support bundle.

-**containers**: (Optional) Containers is an array of container names.
-If specified, logs fro each container in the list will be collected.
+**containerNames**: (Optional) Containers is an array of container names.
+If specified, logs for each container in the list will be collected.
 This can be omitted for pods with only one container.

 **limits**: (Optional) Provided to limit the size of the logs.
 By default, this is set to `maxLines: 10000`.
 Either `maxAge` or `maxLines` can be provided, but not both.
 **limits.maxAge**: The duration of the maximum oldest log to include.